Deskins-group/Other-Files/Polaron-Strategies/README.md

 The scripts work by picking a central atom, finding the n-nearest neighbors (specified by the user and usually determined by the crystal structure), and then increasing the bond distances between the central atom and the n-nearest neighbors by a specified percentage.
 Thus, the user needs to provide the following: filename of the undistorted structure, atom for the polaron site (e.g. 135), percentage bond increase (e.g. 4 would be a 4% bond increase), number of nearest neighbors around the central atom (e.g. 6).

 Also provided is an example of how to use ASE with the bond distortion method.
+We also have provided some sample input files for a modeling a polaron in TiO<sub>2</sub>.
+These input files have a 4% distortion around the polaron site.

 If you use these scripts or the BDM, please cite our recent paper.